 Behavioral Health Resources (BHR) has been providing essential mental health services in Thurston County since 1956 and is the oldest and largest mental health center in the region.
-BHR was formed out of a grass roots movement by community citizens wanting to help youth facing poverty, abuse and neglect.
+BHR was formed out of a grass roots movement by citizens in the community wanting to help youth facing poverty, abuse and neglect.
 Established as the Thurston County Child Guidance Center, it soon grew out of community need to serve a much broader population base.
-The name of BHR was not adopted until 1994 but its’ community altruistic focus has been the guiding force since 1956.
+The name of BHR was not adopted until 1994 but its community altruistic focus has been the guiding force since 1956.

 In 1963 the Community Mental Health Act (CMHA) was passed to provide federal funding for community mental health centers in the United States.
 This was the beginning of community based treatment with the idea of treatment in a less restrictive environment.
-Community mental health centers continue to focus on providing what is needed to individuals to keep them out of institutions.
+Community mental health centers continue to focus on providing what is needed to individuals to minimize institutionalization.

-When the county of Grays Harbor found they were in need of mental health services they turned to BHR.
+When Grays Harbor County found they were in need of mental health services they turned to BHR.
 BHR began providing outpatient services in Grays Harbor in 2000 and then expanded to provide the crisis services in 2007.
 So, by 2000, BHR had expanded to three counties, Grays Harbor, Thurston and Mason.
-In 2005 BHR and South Sound Mental Health Services merged also complimenting the growth of mental health services in the area.
+In 2005 BHR and South Sound Mental Health Services merged, complimenting the growth of mental health services in the area.

-Our main treatment campus boasts an integrated model with Valley View Health Center, Dental Center, a pharmacy and all BHR treatment programs located together.
-At this site, our clients can get the services they need in one bus accessible location.
+Our main treatment campus in Olympia boasts an integrated model with Valley View Health Center, Dental Center, a pharmacy and all BHR treatment programs located together.
+At this site, our clients can get the services they need in one public transportation-accessible location.
 We offer our Psychiatric Medical Program, Youth Child and Family services program, New Journeys for first episode psychosis, Program of Assertive Community Treatment (PACT), Recovery Integrated Treatment Services, Harvest Residential and Adult Outpatient.